Beach Foraging

 Samphire

-There’s two types of this tasty treat, which are rock samphire and marsh samphire.
+There are two types of this tasty treat, which are rock samphire and marsh samphire.
 The rock version is usually only found in very small patches and grows out of rocks at the back of the beach.
-It wont grow in areas the sea can touch it and wont be found on the actual beach itself, but has been known to grow out of walls and on coastal cliffs.
+It won’t grow in areas where the sea can touch it and won’t be found on the actual beach itself but has been known to grow out of walls and on coastal cliffs.

 Seaweed

-The good news about seaweed is it can be found almost any were along the coast and there are no poisonous versions of this plant.
-There’s a number of different types and they all have their own unique flavour so experiment with a few just in-case the first one you try isn’t very nice.
-Something most people don’t know about seaweed is that its used in many different products due to its high collagen content used as a thickener in things like ice cream and makeup.
+The good news about seaweed is it can be found almost anywhere along the coast and there are no poisonous versions of this plant.
+There are a number of different types and they all have their own unique flavor so experiment with a few just in case the first one you try isn’t very nice.
+Something most people don’t know about seaweed is that it’s used in many different products due to its high collagen content and is used as a thickener in things like ice cream and makeup.

-When cooking seaweed be prepared to change the water sever times depending on the type your cooking.
-After gathering give it a good wash and cut the leaves off and discard the root or any central stems, then add it to boiling water and watch the collagen flow out.
-Some types can be done in a single boil but others will turn the water into what looks like wall paper paste.
+When cooking seaweed be prepared to change the water several times depending on the type you are cooking.
+After gathering give it a good wash, cut the leaves off, and discard the root or any central stems, then add it to boiling water and watch the collagen flow out.
+Some types can be done in a single boil but others will turn the water into what looks like wallpaper paste.
 If this happens pour the water away and pour in some fresh boiling water from a kettle and continue the cooking process, which should take around 15 to 20 minutes.
 The taste varies but just treat it like cabbage in terms of cooking and usage.

 Sea holly